wythe0513/boilerplate/source/Starbucks.md

 The purpose of my exploration on those data is as follow;

-1. To try to understand the customers and answer the question, what is a features of customers(age, income, gender) who spend or not spend on Starbucks pruductsl.
+1. To try to understand the customers and answer the question, what is a features of customers(age, income, gender) who spend or not spend on Starbucks pruducts.
-2. To try too find answers to the question, what kind of features of customers who view offers if yes, which channels work more effectively to communicate with customers?
+2. To try to find answers to the question, what kind of features of customers who view offers if yes, which channels work more effectively to communicate with customers?
 3. To try to find answers to the question, did offers are attractive enough to make them action if yes what offers are effective to what customers group?